 The sale of physician practices can be structured in various ways depending on the facts and circumstances specific to that particular practice (i.e. debts, obligations, leases, etc.) A physician has to choose between selling stock in their practice, assets, or in some cases a combination of both.

-A physician that sells stock in their practice will pay less taxes on the purchase price.
-However, purchasers are weary of purchasing stock because they assume responsibility for the practice’s liabilities.
-The trade off with a stock purchase is that the purchaser retains the physician’s payer contracts, tax ID number resulting in a much smoother and faster transaction.
+A physician that sells stock in their practice will pay fewer taxes on the purchase price.
+However, purchasers are wary of purchasing stock because they assume responsibility for the practice’s liabilities.
+The trade-off with a stock purchase is that the purchaser retains the physician’s payer contracts, tax ID number resulting in a much smoother and faster transaction.

 - Speed when compared to that of than a startup;